zmdominguez/zmdominguez.github.io/_posts/2021-10-04-multi-module-lint.md

 Now that we have all the information we need from a module, we need to do the actual persisting so that we can do all the merging for the final analysis.

-Going back to the API guide, there is a section called ["Module LintMaps"](

-https://googlesamples.github.io/android-custom-lint-rules/api-guide.md.html#partialanalysis/modulelintmaps) and this is somehow related to `checkPartialResults` (I guess)?
+Going back to the API guide, there is a section called ["Module LintMaps"](https://googlesamples.github.io/android-custom-lint-rules/api-guide.md.html#partialanalysis/modulelintmaps) and this is somehow related to `checkPartialResults` (I guess)?
 The docs are not very clear about this, but what that section distills down to is this: intermediate analysis information ("partial results") can be stored in a [`LintMap`](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-main:lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/LintMap.kt) by calling [`getPartialResults`](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-main:lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Context.kt).

 For each module that Lint analyses, Lint will call [`afterCheckEachProject`](https://cs.android.com/android-studio/platform/tools/base/+/mirror-goog-studio-main:lint/libs/lint-api/src/main/java/com/android/tools/lint/detector/api/Detector.kt;l=212;drc=d4b31d1f42ea023078516819b35c7b54a79cf71d) which sounds like a good place to persist our partial results.
+We serialise all the colour names into a string and put in our colour usages `LintMap`:
 ```kotlin
 override fun afterCheckEachProject(context: Context) {
     super.afterCheckEachProject(context)